-The Hundred of Hoo Academy has appointed Mr Mortley, a member of the senior leadership team, as the Designated Safeguarding Lead (DSL).
-Mr Ethridge the Primary Principal oversees the safeguarding within the Primary Academy.

-Leigh Academies Trust maintains records of all designated staff for reference and use at Trust level.

-The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety and understanding the filtering and monitoring systems and processes in place) in school.
+- The Hundred of Hoo Academy has appointed Lee Webb, Vice-Principal, a member of the senior leadership team, as the Designated Safeguarding Lead (DSL) and Mike Etheridge, Primary Principal, to act as Primary phase DSL. - Leigh Academies Trust maintains records of all designated staff for reference and use at Trust level. - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety and understanding the filtering and monitoring systems and processes in place) in school.
 Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated.
+The details of this role are explicit in the DSL's job description. - The Academy has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence.
+Any deputies are trained to the same standard as the designated safeguarding lead and the role is explicit in their job description. - Lucy Wells, Deputy Lead for Inclusion - Charly Davis, Safeguarding Officer - Paula Johnson, Counsellor - Andrew Bullock, Vice Principal (Primary)